khalidzohaib/airflow-cert-dag-authoring/notes/4_advanced_concepts.md

     - it is recomanded to always have a timeout on dags otherwise will run forever
 - for the first run, depends_on_past is ignored
 - for backfills it is also ignored
-- the tasks are triggered iven if the past task was skipped
+- the tasks are triggered even if the past task was skipped

 **Wait for downstream** - commonly used with depends on past
 - (1)  [A] -> [B] -> [C]